 The best decking on the market now is a solid PVC product with ASA Shell, which is a similar material that is used for your car’s dash.
 It resists fade and can look more like wood than wood.
 No stain required ever…just keep it clean.
 It may fade slowly, so choose a finish and color that will not show fading so much.

 5. Low Maintenance Railings

 When it comes to staining decks, the absolute worst part to refinish is the rails.
-Using powder coated aluminum will mean the rails need no repainting for decades.
+Using powder-coated aluminum will mean the rails need no repainting for decades.
 These days they look great, are very strong and block very little of the view.
 When you have a million dollar view, you will want to step up to tempered glass railings, or frameless glass railings.
-Perceived value of these railings is very high.
+The perceived value of these railings is very high.

 6. Wider Staircases

-Nothing screams OPULANCE like wide stairs.
+Nothing screams OPULENCE like wide stairs.
 Make them 5 or 6′ wide and give the larger newel posts and it sends the perceived value of a deck skyward.
-Stairs are a large part of any second level deck, so do up your seat belt, this comes at a higher budget!
+Stairs are a large part of any second level deck, so do up your seat belt, this comes with a higher budget!